P ≠ RP Proof

 arbitrary n, and let the restricted type X program F be below, where Q was, by the Turing-Church Thesis, translated into a

-of Booleans values and integer that were initialized
+and integer that were initialized with False in all its positions

 We call Q’ to this